-If you're visiting Las Vegas for the first time, you'll quickly come to realize that most hotels on the Vegas Strip offer a buffet, and one place that is rich in both food and atmosphere is the Paradise Garden Buffet in the Flamingo Hotel.
-Children and adults alike will enjoy the dining room that overlooks a real-life animal and garden habitat.
+If you're visiting Las Vegas for the first time, you'll quickly come to realize that most hotels on the Vegas Strip offer a buffet, and one place that is rich in both food and atmosphere is the Paradise Garden Buffet at the Flamingo Hotel.
+Oddly, many buffets in Vegas don't have windows, which is what makes the Paradise Garden Buffet quite nice, the buffet dining room overlooks a real-life animal and garden habitat.
 Don't be surprised if you see a flamingo or two gazing through the window while you eat.
-With such a lively and scenic atmosphere you might feel as if you're dining in a zoo instead of a popular Las Vegas restaurant.
+Dining in a zoo come to mind?

-The Paris LaVillage Buffet was designed to look like an actual village, with a host of different ethnic foods served their own cottages.
+The Paris LaVillage Buffet at Paris Hotel Las Vegas was designed to look like an actual village, with a host of different ethnic foods served their own cottages.
 For instance, scallops and quiche are served in the Normandy cottage while more upscale delicacies, like steamed mussels, can be found in the Brittany cottage.
 Both children and adults enjoy being able to choose which food they want from the numerous regions represented in one convenient place.

 The Spice Market Buffet has often been referred to as the most sought after buffet restaurant in Las Vegas because of its impressive ethnic menu items that span the globe.
 Breakfast-goers can treat themselves to numerous freshly brewed coffee creations, while those in search of healthier fare may opt for a delicious fruit smoothie.

-If you're in the mood for upscale dining, then the Bacchanal Buffet at Caesar's Palace is the ideal restaurant for you.
-This award-winning 25,000 square-foot buffet extravaganza offers over 500 dishes, including such favorites as king crab legs, prime rib, shrimp and grits, grilled lamb chops, dim sum, red velvet pancakes, fried chicken and waffles, and made-to-order soufflés.
+If you're in the mood for upscale buffet dining, then the Bacchanal Buffet at Caesar's Palace might just be the place for you.
+At 25,000 square-feet it's got seating for over 600 people making it one of the larger buffet on the Las Vegas Strip.
+Bacchanal Buffet offers over 500 different dishes, including popular Vegas favorites like king crab legs, prime rib, grilled lamb chops, dim sum, red velvet pancakes, fried chicken and waffles, and made-to-order soufflés.